awesomebrownies/csci232-labs/autocomplete/readme.txt

  *  Describe how your firstIndexOf() method in BinarySearchDeluxe.java
  *  finds the first index of a key that equals the search key.
  *****************************************************************************/
+The firstIndexOf() method follows the classic binary search algorithm using subarrays on either side of the tested value in an ordered array.
+When the search hit event occurs, rather than returning, the algorithm will pick the left subarray.
+This will continue until eventually the hi and lo values equal each other, which will be the first instance of the array that equals the search key.

 /******************************************************************************
  *  What is the order of growth of the number of compares (in the